An invoice and a purchase order are two different important documents between a business and a client.

 Good vendor communication can help prevent issues before they arise:

-2. Timely Updates: Keep your vendors informed about any changes in the purchase order or delivery schedule.
-This can prevent last-minute discrepancies.
+- Timely Updates: Inform your vendors on any change that has occurred in the purchase order or the delivery schedule.
+This can help avoid any last-minute discrepancies.

-3. Feedback: Provide constructive feedback to vendors when discrepancies occur.
+- Feedback: Always give feedback to your vendors whenever there is any issue.
 It helps in improving future transactions.

 Software and Automation